nvohra0016/nvohra0016.github.io/_talks/newtons_method.md

 </script>

 ## Introduction to Newton's method
 Newton's method is a perpetual workhorse that has proven to be one of the most successful and versatile nonlinear solvers.
-The framework has been applied to cover a large range of nonlinearity, from s to piecewise-smooth (semismooth) functions[^1,2].
+The framework has been applied to cover a large range of nonlinearity, from s to piecewise-smooth (semismooth) functions [^1] [^2].

 ### Algorithm
 Let $F \in C^\infty(\mathbb{R}), \; F : \mathbb{R} \rightarrow \mathbb{R}$ be a given smooth function, and we wish to solve $F(x) = 0$.
 The Newton's method generates a sequence $\\{ x^{(m)} \\}$ iteratively: given $x^{(m-1)}$, we obtain $x^{(m)}$ as